eddycharly/terraform-provider-kops/docs/resources/cluster.md

 - `read_only_port` - (Optional) - Int - ReadOnlyPort is the port used by the kubelet api for read-only access (default 10255).
 - `system_cgroups` - (Optional) - String - SystemCgroups is absolute name of cgroups in which to place<br />all non-kernel processes that are not already in a container.
 Empty<br />for no container.
 Rolling back the flag requires a reboot.
 - `cgroup_root` - (Optional) - String - cgroupRoot is the root cgroup to use for pods.
 This is handled by the container runtime on a best effort basis.
-- `configure_cbr_00` - (Optional) - Bool - configureCBR0 enables the kubelet to configure cbr0 based on Node.Spec.PodCIDR.
+- `configure_cbr0` - (Optional) - Bool - configureCBR0 enables the kubelet to configure cbr0 based on Node.Spec.PodCIDR.
 - `hairpin_mode` - (Optional) - String - How should the kubelet configure the container bridge for hairpin packets.<br />Setting this flag allows endpoints in a Service to loadbalance back to<br />themselves if they should try to access their own Service.
 Values:<br />  "promiscuous-bridge": make the container bridge promiscuous.<br />  "hairpin-veth":       set the hairpin flag on container veth interfaces.<br />  "none":               do nothing.<br />Setting --configure-cbr0 to false implies that to achieve hairpin NAT<br />one must set --hairpin-mode=veth-flag, because bridge assumes the<br />existence of a container bridge named cbr0.
 - `babysit_daemons` - (Optional) - Bool - The node has babysitter process monitoring docker and kubelet.
 Removed as of 1.7.
 - `max_pods` - (Optional) - Int - MaxPods is the number of pods that can run on this Kubelet.
-- `nvidia_gp_uss` - (Optional) - Int - NvidiaGPUs is the number of NVIDIA GPU devices on this node.
+- `nvidia_gp_us` - (Optional) - Int - NvidiaGPUs is the number of NVIDIA GPU devices on this node.
 - `pod_cidr` - (Optional) - String - PodCIDR is the CIDR to use for pod IP addresses, only used in standalone mode.<br />In cluster mode, this is obtained from the master.
 - `resolver_config` - (Optional) - String - ResolverConfig is the resolver configuration file used as the basis for the container DNS resolution configuration."), [].
 - `reconcile_cidr` - (Optional) - Bool - ReconcileCIDR is Reconcile node CIDR with the CIDR specified by the<br />API server.
 No-op if register-node or configure-cbr0 is false.